khanshoaib3/minecraft-access/docs/changelogs/latest.md

 There is a corresponding pull request in the i18n repo that should be merged alongside this
 - Removed unnecessary use of Fabric api in a few random places
 - Deleted MainClassFabric because the mod does two completely different things depending on which side it's running on and a common entry point for both sides is not needed (and also unnecessarily complicates things with the server-side error message)
+- The I18N submodule has been merged into the main repo to make code contributions involving translations easier.